Skip to content

 • healthier boundaries and self-understanding

-Your counsellor may ask gentle questions or help you notice patterns to support greater awareness and understanding.
+Your counsellor may ask gentle questions or help you notice patterns that support greater awareness, understanding and insight.

 How long are counselling sessions?